Prunus shimidsu 'Sakura'

 Flower/Leaf Bud DescriptionLight pink buds that open in mid to late spring to white flowers.

-Leaf DescriptionLeaves are first a pale bronze green that mature to a darker green and then in the fall, they turn orange and red.
+Leaf DescriptionLeaves are first a pale bronze green, maturing to a darker green and turning orange and red in autumn.

-Colour DescriptionFoliage mid green in the summer and turn red and orange in the winter.
-Flowers grow pink and bloom into a white as the season goes on.
+Colour DescriptionFoliage is mid green in the summer, turning red and orange in autumn.
+Flowers grow pink and bloom into a white as the season progresses.

 Texture DescriptionFine.